-Are you looking for some guidance on how to solve the various questions in GMAT Verbal?
+Are you looking for some guidance on how to solve the various questions in GMAT Verbal Reasoning?
 Have no fear, expert tutor Aryama is here!
-Read this article to learn some helpful GMAT Verbal tips and tricks to improve your speed and accuracy and watch the video to solve sample questions along with helpful explanations.
+Read this article to learn some useful tips and tricks to improve your speed and accuracy and watch the video to solve sample questions along with helpful explanations.

 This is a video recording of the webinar hosted by PrepAdviser on March 16, 2019.
 Its speaker was Aryama Dutta Saikia, expert tutor and COO at Jamboree Education.
 The discussion focused on how to apply successful solving strategies to questions in the Verbal Reasoning section, and achieve higher GMAT score.

 As a first step, try to familiarize yourself the best you can with the official GMAT guide, and when taking practice tests focus less on timing and more on accuracy.
 Your target time for solving SC questions a few weeks before sitting the GMAT should be 30-40 seconds per question for a total of 7 minutes; for the CR section aim for 2 minutes per question for a total of 22 minutes; for RC passages around 2.5 minutes per passage for a total of 10 and RC questions, an average of 2 minutes for a total of 26 minutes.
 On test day, you should aim for your accuracy to be around 70%.